casprwang/blog/src/pages/about/index.md

 I started building this site back in June 2017, when Gatsby was in the alpha versions of 1.0, and Netlify-CMS was on the road to version 1.
 They were pretty buggy, but I still gave them a shot.

-### Tech Stack
+### Dependencies
+To name a few Web technology I heavily used on this site:

-* Gatsby.js (extends Webpack)
+* Gatsby.js
 * React.js
 * GraphQL, Relay
-* Styled components
+* ~~PostCSS, SCSS~~
 * Netlify-CMS

-### Development
+I started building this site back in June 2017, when Gatsby was in the alpha versions of 1.0, and Netlify-CMS was on the road to version 1.
+They were pretty buggy, but I still gave them a shot.

-Although I experienced with React and Webpack before, It was a frustrating ordeal to work with the alpha version to me.
+Although I experienced with React and Webpack before, It was a tough new experience to work with the alpha version to me.
 I was frequently asking, reporting and fixing the problem as long as I can those days, yet still, failed uncountable times, sometimes couldn't figure how to make things work for days.
 But thanks to the community from both React and Gatsby, I was able to make my site work in my preferred way before the Beta version was released.
 It took over three weeks which is way more than I thought at the beginning, but it was a valuable learning experience, and I am happy with both my site and my contribution to the communities.

-### Design

-Two things I care the most on this site are simplicity and performance.

-For simplicity, I designed with only two colors, one as the main color for all the words, one for hovering color; I kept things as simple and straightforward as possible; Also, each UI element and Styling block are modular and composed by Javascript, could also be reused if necessary.

-For performance, I avoid using any animation or transitions, no drawing and keyframes make loading easy and fast.

 ### Performance on Chrome